 Do I need to send lunch with my child?

 No – lunch is included with your camper’s registration.
 Challenge Camp uses the award winning Five Star Caterers as our food service provider.
-In addition to the main entrees that can be seen on our Session 1 or Session 2 camp menus, there is a full salad bar, yogurt bar and bagel station at lunch.
+In addition to the main entrees, a representative sample can be seen on our sample Session 1 or Session 2 camp menus, there is a full salad bar, yogurt bar and bagel station at lunch.
 Outside food is not permitted without written approval from Five Star.

 My children have food allergy concerns and / or are picky eaters are there lunch and snack options for all?

 If your child has a food allergy(s) or concerns please let us know and our Chef will ensure that a meal consistent with your child’s dietary restrictions is available.
 Challenge Camp is a Nut and Seed Free camp, and can accommodate most dietary requirements.
 Our caterer will work directly with concerned parents to ensure we can meet your camper’s needs.